TSKS01 Digital Communication

 All persons above are in Building B, top floor, Corridor A, between Entrances 27 and 29.

-The main course literature are the following two compendia by Mikael Olofsson and Emil Björnson that you can buy/order at the LiU Service Center, Building A, entrance 19C:
+The main course literature are the following compendium by Mikael Olofsson and Emil Björnson that you can buy/order at the LiU Service Center in Building A, Entrance 19C:

-- Mikael Olofsson, Emil Björnson, Introduction to Digital Communication, August 2017.
-Compendium number A1671, price SEK 214.
+- Mikael Olofsson, Emil Björnson, Introduction to Digital Communication, August 2020.
+It has compendium number A1911 and costs 281 SEK.

 In case you have the following formula handbook, it might come in handy in certain tutorials.
 It is also allowed to bring to the exam.
 It can be bought at Bokakademin in Kårallen.